-This document sets out the Trustee's current investment strategy and is reflective of the amendment to the Investment Management Agreement dated 5 July 2023.
+This document sets out the Trustee's current investment strategy.

 The Trustee's investment strategy has been established in order to maximise the likelihood of achieving the primary objectives set out in the Trustee's Statement of Investment Principles (SIP).
 The details are laid out below: